Finding the Best Places to Retire Since 2006!

 Is New Mexico Considered Tax Friendly for Retirement?
 Somewhat

-Notes: Rio Ranch is racially diverse and has grown by 15% within the last decade.
-Many towns in New Mexico are poor, but Rio Rancho's median household income nearly meets the national median, thanks in part to Intel Corporation.
-Some people say that the city does not have much of a personality.
+Notes: Rio Rancho has maintained its population within the last decade.
+Many towns in New Mexico are poor, but Rio Rancho's median household income meets the national median, thanks in part to Intel Corporation.
 If Intel were to leave, the city would suffer economically.
+Some people say that Rio Rancho does not have much of a personality.
+Home prices have increased 10% since a year ago.

 Recommended as a Retirement Spot?
 Yes